HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>A Patient must have at least one valid ethnicity code, only one instance of each selected ethnicity, and no more than one ‘unspecified’ ethnicity code (EM02301)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-20</td>
+<tr><td>NHI-Create-Patient-error-20</td>
-<td>Application will show the correct error when attempting to add a patient with a date of death information source but with no date of death</td>
+<td>Application will show the correct error when attempting to create a patient with a date of death information source but with no date of death</td>
 <td>Choose a date of death information source without supplying a date of death</td>
 <td>Patient Date of Death is required when Patient Date of Death Information Source is present (EM07202)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-21</td>
+<tr><td>NHI-Create-Patient-error-21</td>
-<td>Application will show the correct error when attempting to add a patient with a country of birth information source but with no country of birth</td>
+<td>Application will show the correct error when attempting to create a patient with a country of birth information source but with no country of birth</td>
 <td>Choose a country of birth information source without supplying a country of birth</td>
 <td>Patient Country of Birth is required when Patient Country of Birth Information Source is present (EM07202)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-22</td>
+<tr><td>NHI-Create-Patient-error-22</td>
-<td>Application will show the correct error when attempting to add a patient with the supplied date of birth in the future</td>
+<td>Application will show the correct error when attempting to create a patient with the supplied date of birth in the future</td>
 <td>Date of Birth: 22/06/2031</td>
 <td>Patient date of birth cannot be a future date (EM07212)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-23</td>
+<tr><td>NHI-Create-Patient-error-23</td>
-<td>Application will show the correct error when attempting to add a patient with the supplied date of death in the future</td>
+<td>Application will show the correct error when attempting to create a patient with the supplied date of death in the future</td>
 <td>Date of Death: 22/06/2041</td>
 <td>Patient date of death cannot be a future date (EM07212)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-24</td>
+<tr><td>NHI-Create-Patient-error-24</td>
-<td>Application will show the correct error when attempting to add a patient with a date of birth after the date of death supplied</td>
+<td>Application will show the correct error when attempting to create a patient with a date of birth after the date of death supplied</td>
 <td>Date of death: 22/11/1982 <br />
 Date of Birth: 01/02/2008</td>
 <td>Patient date of birth must be less than, or equal to patient date of death (EM07214)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-25</td>
+<tr><td>NHI-Create-Patient-error-25</td>
-<td>Application will show the correct error when attempting to add a patient with a place of birth but no country of birth</td>
+<td>Application will show the correct error when attempting to create a patient with a place of birth but no country of birth</td>
 <td>Place of Birth: London <br />
 Do not supply a country of birth </td>
 <td>Patient country of birth is required when patient place of birth is present (EM07202)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-26</td>
+<tr><td>NHI-Create-Patient-error-26</td>
-<td>Application will show the correct error when attempting to add a patient with a NZ Citizenship information source without a NZ Citizenship status </td>
+<td>Application will show the correct error when attempting to create a patient with a NZ Citizenship information source without a NZ Citizenship status </td>
 <td>Choose an NZ Citizenship information source to supply but do not add NZ Citizenship status </td>
 <td>The format of the message is invalid (EM01002)</td>
 <td>Mandatory</td></tr>